maxvfischer/DIY-arcade/README.md

 panel that wasn't joined with wood biscuits was the screen panel.
 The reason was for the screen to be interchangeable if it breaks, something that is not possible (or atleast very difficult) if the panel is glued in place.

-When using the wood biscuit cutter, it's important that the holes end up at the same place at both aligning panels.
+When using the wood biscuit cutter, it's important that the holes end up at the correct place at the aligning panels.
 One simple way of solving this is to align your panels and draw a line on both panels at the center of where the biscuit should be.
 At least my machine has a vertical line that you can align with your drawn lines.
 If you do this, the holes will end up at the right place.

-Remember that the bottom panel should be raised by a few millimeter for the cabinet legs to be able to lock in nicely.

 ![vertical panel saw](./images/build/biscuit_joiner_2.jpg)